Most LAN administrators use the DHCP protocol to dynamically assign IP addresses to "clients" which are usually

 However, many LAN administrators may not be aware that DHCP can also be used to assign IP addresses that don't change.
 This feature is very useful when a specific user needs to keep their IP address for some reason.
 A good example of this is a firewall rule, where you only allow that IP address to access a certain site.
 Another example would be a number of scientific journals that are published on the Internet which use the source IP address of the user for licensing, so users must always have the same IP address.

 DHCP for static IPs is also useful for most types of servers, and occasionally even for network equipment like routers.
 In the case of servers, this feature gives administrators a central place to control IP addressing.
-In volatile environments, it can also
+In volatile environments, it can also make it easy to move servers around or replace them.
+It can be used as a cheap way to fail a service over from one piece of hardware to another, as well.

 The downside of this method is that you have to keep track of the MAC address of the server, which is how the feature operates.
 On the DHCP server, you will have to type in the MAC address and assign an IP address to it.
 From then on, that IP address will only be leased to requests that contain that specific MAC address.